secretlint/secretlint/packages/@secretlint/secretlint-rule-no-dotenv/README.md

 >
 > -- <https://github.com/motdotla/dotenv#should-i-commit-my-env-file>

-You can ignore `.env` file by [`.secretlintignore`](https://github.com/secretlint/secretlint/blob/master/docs/configuration.md#.secretlintignore) configuration.
+You can tell Secretlint to ignore `.env` file by [`.secretlintignore`](https://github.com/secretlint/secretlint/blob/master/docs/configuration.md#.secretlintignore) configuration.

 For more details `.secretlintignore`, see following document.